Tetraethylenepentamine (TEPA)

 Tetraethylenepentamine (TEPA) is used in coatings, adhesives, sealants, and composites as a curing agent and ACCELERATOR, enhancing adhesion, flexibility, and mechanical strength.

-Chemical Family: Amines
+Chemical Family: Amines, Ethyleneamines

 Physical Form: Liquid